reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

       ![](./media2/lab13img12.png)

-1. Navigate back to **Visual Studio Code** terminal which you have opened earlier, and then enter the following command:
+1. Navigate back to **Visual Studio Code** terminal which you have opened earlier, and then run the following command:

     ```cmd/sh
     docker login <loginserver>
     ```

-    Replace `<loginserver>` with the name you recorded, and enter the username and password you recorded when prompted.
+   >**Note:** Replace `<loginserver>` with the name you recorded, and enter the username and password you recorded when prompted.
 For example:

     ```cmd/sh
     docker login az220acrcah191204.azurecr.io
     ```

-    You will be prompted for the Username and Password values that you recorded.
+1. You will be prompted for the Username and Password values that you recorded.
 Once these values are entered and verified, you will see a **Login Succeeded** message.

   >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:

   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.